 Editor’s Note: whether and how the USS address is protected by the UAV is FFS.

-3. UAS NF to USS: Authentication Request, shall include the GPSI and CAA-level UAV ID.
+3. UAS NF to USS: Authentication Request, shall include the GPSI and CAA-Level UAV ID.

 4. [Conditional] Multiple rount-trip messages as required by the authentication method used by USS.
 Authentication Response messages from USS shall include GPSI and may include a authentication message based on authentication method used that is forwarded transparently to UE over NAS MM transport messages.
+The Authentication Response message from USS in step 4a may also contain a callback URI to be used by the UAS NF for subsequent authentication request in step 4f.

-5. USS to UAS NF: (final) Authentication Response, shall include: GPSI, a UUAA result (success/failure), may include an authorized CAA-level UAV ID and a payload delivering configuration information to the UAV (e.g. , security info to be used to secure communications with USS), and a final authentication message (e.g., indicating success or failure) based on authentication method used that is forwarded transparently to UE over NAS MM transport messages.
+5. USS to UAS NF: (final) Authentication Response, shall include: GPSI, a UUAA result (success/failure), may include an authorized CAA-Level UAV ID and a payload delivering configuration information to the UAV (e.g. , security info to be used to secure communications with USS), and a final authentication message (e.g., indicating success or failure) based on authentication method used that is forwarded transparently to UE over NAS MM transport messages.

 6. UAS NF to AMF: (final) Authentication Response, forwards information received from USS in step 5.